ubc-library-rc/r-microdata/content/R_example.md

 Overall, we see that of the people who currently smoke cigarettes, most of them first smoked cigarettes.

 There is a problem here.
-[E-cigarettes/vapes were only invented in 2003,](https://en.wikipedia.org/wiki/Electronic_cigarette#:~:text=investigation%20is%20ongoing.-,History,since%20as%20early%20as%201963.) so our current table could be biased by age, with older people not having access to e-cigarettes as a "first try option" when they were younger.
+E-cigarettes/vapes were only invented in <a href="https://en.wikipedia.org/wiki/Electronic_cigarette" target=_blank">2003</a>, so our current table could be biased by age, with older people not having access to e-cigarettes as a "first try option" when they were younger.

 ``` r
 ## make a summary table by the first thing participants tried smoking by age group